11 West Quincy Court Federal Building

 The 11 West Quincy Court Federal Building, located in Chicago's central business district (South Loop), was purchased and renovated by GSA in 2012 to house the Dept. of Labor.

 Property Managers: Stacia Davis, Laura Rusiniak

 Public Hours: 7:00 a.m.– 6:00 p.m.
 Monday through Friday (except federal holidays)

 For building service calls or more information, use contact info box.
 For other federal government information, call toll-free 1-844-USA-GOV1.

 Parking is available in local pay lots.
 Public transportation is available via the Chicago Transit Authority [nongovernment site].

 The Department of Labor is the main tenant, with the building's non-federal tenants being the General Nutrition Center, 7-Eleven, Sprint, and Subway.

 History and Architectural Features

 With granite panels, brick, and a horizontally-articulated curtain wall, the Quincy Court Federal Building was originally constructed in 1948 as the Bond Department Store using Art Deco style and later renovated for office use in 1982 in the International style.
-GSA acquired the building in 2005 and, as part of an American Recovery Act project in 2009, added a new entrance on Quincy Court and modernized the interior.
+GSA acquired the building in 2005 and, as part of a project, added a new entrance on Quincy Court and modernized the interior in 2009.
 The renovated building has won several awards from both local and national architectural associations (see news story), while also earning Leadership in Energy and Environmental Design (LEED®) Gold certification (see historic and renovation photos in the photo gallery).

 Art in Architecture